shettysach/ferrograd/README.md

 - A small autograd engine, inspired from [karpathy/micrograd](https://github.com/karpathy/micrograd), with a few more features, such as additional activation functions, loss criterions, optimizers and accuracy metrics.
 - See `/notes/Gradients.md` for explanation of gradients and backward functions, and `/notes/Optimizers.md` for the equations and step functions of optimizers.
-- The library lets you create neurons, dense layers and multilayer perceptrons, for non-linear classification tasks.
+- Capable of creating neurons, dense layers and multilayer perceptrons, for non-linear classification tasks.

-> _NOTE: WIP_
+> NOTE: WIP
-> _TODO: Multiclass classification support, binary and multiclass cross-entropy loss, AdaGrad and RMSProp_

 #### Examples